solectrus/forecast-collector/README.md

 2. Prepare an `.env` file (see `.env.example`) with your InfluxDB credentials and some details about your PV plant (Geo location, azimuth, declination etc.)

-   Find details about the underlying APIs can be found here:
+   Find details about the underlying APIs here:
    * [forecast.solar API documentation](https://doc.forecast.solar/api:estimate).
    * [solcast API documentation](https://docs.solcast.com.au/) in the Legacy/Hobbyist section